Assessing Patients on the FAST Scale: A Guide for Nurses

 Remember, these examples provide a general idea of the functional abilities at each stage, but each patient is unique, and their progression may vary.
 Assessing individuals holistically and considering their specific needs and abilities is crucial.

-The FAST scale should be completed on the admission of any patient with Dementia/Alzheimer’s Disease as the primary or secondary diagnosis for each re-certification period, any time a patient’s cognitive function would be considered a prognostic indicator for survival, or any time, there are significant status changes.
+The FAST scale should be completed on the admission of any patient with Dementia/Alzheimer’s Disease as the primary or secondary diagnosis for each re-certification period, any time a patient’s cognitive function would be considered a prognostic indicator for survival, or any time there are significant status changes.

 In conclusion, the FAST scale is a valuable tool for assessing the functional decline of individuals with dementia.
 Its proper use can significantly contribute to developing personalized care plans and providing appropriate support for patients and their families.

-Holistic Nurse: Skills for Excellence series
+Holistic Nurse: Skills for Excellence book series

-Empowering Excellence in Hospice: A Nurse’s Toolkit for Best Practices series
+Empowering Excellence in Hospice: A Nurse’s Toolkit for Best Practices book series

 Tips for Hospice Nurses – Numerous Articles